Well-being contributing factors: Affect - ratio of positive to negative affect

-Fredrickson and Losada postulated in 2005 that the ratio of positive to negative affect, known as the critical positivity ratio, can distinguish individuals that flourish from those that do not.
+In now discredited work, Fredrickson and Losada postulated in 2005 that the ratio of positive to negative affect, known as the critical positivity ratio, can distinguish individuals that flourish from those that do not.
 Languishing was characterized by a ratio of positive to negative affect of 2.5.
 Optimal functioning or flourishing was argued to occur at a ratio of 4.3.
 The point at which flourishing changes to languishing is called the Losada line and is placed at the positivity ratio of 2.9.
 Those with higher ratios were claimed to have broader behavioral repertoires, greater flexibility and resilience to adversity, more social resources, and more optimal functioning in many areas of their life.
 The model also predicted the existence of an upper limit to happiness, reached at a positivity ratio of 11.5.
 Fredrickson and Losada claimed that at this limit, flourishing begins to disintegrate and productivity and creativity decrease.
 They suggested as positivity increased, so to "appropriate negativity" needs to increase.
 This was described as time-limited, practicable feedback connected to specific circumstances, i.e. constructive criticism.

 This positivity ratio theory was widely accepted until 2013, when Nick Brown, a graduate student in applied positive psychology, co-authored a paper with Alan Sokal and Harris Friedman, showing that the mathematical basis of the paper was invalid.
 Fredrickson partially retracted the paper, agreeing that the math may be flawed, but maintaining that the empirical evidence is still valid.
 Brown and colleagues insist there is no evidence for the critical positivity ratio whatsoever.